tylottr/tf-az-kubernetes/README.md

 To add users to the AD groups you can either do this in-portal or through command-line.
 To do this with Azure CLI:

-1. Get the object ID of the needed group with `terraform output aks_cluster_groups`
+1. Get the object ID of the needed group with `terraform output aks_aad_groups`
 2. Add the user to the group with `az ad group member add --group <REPLACE_WITH_GROUP_OBJECT_ID> --member-id <REPLACE_WITH_GROUP_MEMBER_OBJECT_ID>`
     * To get the current user's object ID you can run `az ad signed-in-user show --output tsv --query objectId`